Weather and road conditions - Cyprus Mail

 Pedoulas – Kykkos

-Drivers are urged to be especially careful, drive at low speeds, maintain a safe distance from vehicles ahead and keep the headlights of their vehicles on at all times.
+Drivers are advised to be careful while driving in mountainous areas, to maintain safe distance from vehicles ahead and keep the headlights of their cars on.

-On Wednesday, the weather is expected to be partly cloudy with the possibility of isolated showers and snow in the mountains.
-Temperatures will reach 16C inland, 17C at the coast and 4C in the higher mountains.
+On Tuesday the weather will be mostly cloudy with some rain and isolated thunderstorms.
+Temperatures will rise to 13C inland, around 14C in coastal areas and a maximum of 2C in the higher mountains.

-At night temperatures will drop to 5C inland, 7 to 9C in coastal areas and frost is expected in mountainous areas.
+In the evening temperatures are expected to drop to 5C inland, 9C at the coast and frost will form in the Troodos area.

-On Thursday, the weather will be partly cloudy with local showers or thunderstorms, mainly in the west and south, and snow is forecast.
+On Wednesday, Thursday and Friday periods of predominantly fine weather with some local showers are forecast.

-Cloudy weather is expected for Friday while on Saturday temperatures will drop and more showers and snow are expected.
+Temperatures will remain the same until Wednesday and will gradually rise in the following days.